As seen in:

 - Add a "motivation statement" that shows why you'd work extra hard.

 Here's how to do it right.
-The mechanical engineering cover letter examples below are targeted to senior and junior positions.
+The engineering cover letter examples below are targeted to senior and junior positions.

 Engineering Cover Letter Examples—Main Body